Medically reviewed by Vicky Davis, FNP

 From working out to meditation, there are a wide range of techniques you can incorporate into your life to help quell anxiety.

-If those don’t seem to help, and/or you have severe anxiety, a healthcare provider and/or mental health professional can look further into your symptoms and help you determine if therapy or medication would be good options for you.
+If those don’t seem to help, and/or you have severe anxiety, a healthcare provider and/or mental health professional can look further into your symptoms and help you determine if therapy, medication or natural calm drops would be good options for you.